 Anheuser Busch Beer is the topic of this installment in the “Did You Know?” series.
 This series will be information about the world of spirits.
-I will be featuring a different spirit in each “Did You Know” blog.
+I will feature a different spirit in each “Did You Know” blog.

 Beer is a food product and does have a shelf life.
 Because of this shelf-life, each can or bottle of beer brewed by Anheuser Busch has a “born on date” printed on its side.

 In contrast to draught beer, which comes in barrels (kegs), commercially available cans and bottles of beer contain pasteurized beer.
-While not the same for bottled or canned, draught beer must be kept cold at all times.
-However, for your enjoyment, I suggest that once you have chilled your canned or bottled beer that you keep them refrigerated until served.
+While not the same for bottled or canned, draught beer must always be cold.
+However, for your enjoyment, I suggest that once you have chilled your canned or bottled beer, you keep them refrigerated until served.

 A half-barrel of beer holds 15.5 gallons and yields 154 servings.
-Drawing a beer down the glass side, eliminating the foam head, will yield about 124-servings.
+Drawing a beer down the glass side, eliminating the foam head, will produce about 124 servings.
 That is a significant loss in servings and profits as well.

 The Current Selection of Anheuser Busch Beers